crossbario/autobahn-java/README.md

 ## Getting Started

-The Netty examples in demo-gallery contain detailed examples on how to use the autobahn library, it also contains convenience methods to use.
-Below is a very basic `getting started` example showing all 4 WAMP actions.
+The demo clients are easy to run, you only need `make` and `docker` installed to get things rolling. </br>

+    $ make crossbar # Starts crossbar in a docker container
+    $ make python # Starts a python based WAMP components that provides calls for the Java demo client

+and finally

+    `$ make java` # Starts the java (Netty) based demo client that performs WAMP actions

 ### Show me some code

+The code in demo-gallery contains some examples on how to use the autobahn library, it also contains convenience methods to use.
+Below is a basic set of code examples showing all 4 WAMP actions.

 Subscribe to a topic